UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

 !!!- info "Learning objectives"

-    - Practice using the documentation of their HPC center
+    - Practice using the documentation of your favorite HPC cluster
     - Can install FileZilla
     - Can transfer files using FileZilla